tiacsys/bridle/snippets/pwm-servo/README.rst

 are :bbl:`500 ㎲` to :bbl:`2,500 ㎲` with a :bbl:`period of 50 ㎐`.
 All these
-servomotor specific parameters are preset by the snippet :ref:`snippet-pwm-servo` that have to use to get access to this dedicated PWM channel together with the original Zephyr :zephyr:code-sample:`zephyr:servo-motor` sample.
+servomotor specific parameters are preset by the snippet :ref:`snippet-pwm-servo` that have to use to get access to this dedicated PWM channel together with the original Zephyr :zephyr:code-sample:`servo-motor` sample.
 Invoke :program:`west build` and :program:`west flash` with this snipped and optional mixed with others, for example: